-Suomalaisen Kirjallisuuden Seura [The Finnish Literature Society (SKS, Helsinki)]
+Suomalaisen Kirjallisuuden Seura [SKS, The Finnish Literature Society]

-Eesti Keele Instituut [Institute of the Estonian Language, Tallinn]
+Eesti Keele Instituut [EKI, Institute of the Estonian Language]

-Overview of DFG-funded Specialised Information Services (as of January 2019)
+Overview (German) of DFG-funded Specialised Information Services (as of January 2021)

 The Specialised Information Service for Finno-Ugric / Uralic Languages, Literatures and Cultures is part of the nationwide Specialised Information Services Programme funded by the German Research Foundation (DFG).

-The Specialised Information Service is being established by the Göttingen State and University Library (SUB Göttingen) with funding of the DFG from 1.1.2017 – 31.12.2019.
+The Specialised Information Service was being established by the Göttingen State and University Library (SUB Göttingen) with funding of the DFG from 1.1.2017 – 31.12.2019 and will be further developed in its second funding phase 1.1.2020 - 31.12.2022.
 It is based upon the services of the four former related special subject collections Finnougristics, Finland and Hungary as well as Estonian Language and Literature, which were assigned to the SUB Göttingen by the DFG and taken care of from 1951 – 2015.
 Read more >

 The objective of the Specialised Information Service is to provide specialist literature and information nationwide for researchers working in the fields of Finnougristics/Uralistics, Finnish and Hungarian Studies as well as for research of the regions Finland and Hungary.
 Main tasks are demand-oriented acquisition or licensing of highly specialized digital and printed media in their original language, which would not be accessible in Germany otherwise.